A Trek to Remember

 More Info

-I heard a lot about a Trishuldhara, which is where the water of Gosainkunda originates.
-Mr Dangol showed me the place and informed me that the site was a few minutes walk away from where we were.
+I heard a lot about Trishuldhara, which is where the water of Gosainkunda originates.
+Mr. Dangol showed me the place and informed me that the site was a few minutes’ walk away from where we were.
 I asked some friends if they would like to join me for the short stroll to Trishuldhara.
 No one was interested; possibly they were tired by the day's trek.
 But I was determined.
-Only a fellow trekker, Ms Shova Khanal, a TAAN staffer, showed some interest to come along.
+Only a fellow trekker, Ms. Shova Khanal, a TAAN staffer, showed some interest in coming along.

-Thunderstorms greeted us in the morning of the third day.
+Thunderstorms greeted us on the morning of the third day.
 I was worried that it would rain and make the trail slippery.
 But to our surprise, there was no rainfall.
-There was a snowfall.
-It snowed for nearly one and half hours, depositing one-foot deep snow in the Gosainkunda Lake area.
+There was snowfall.
+It snowed for nearly one and a half hours, depositing one-foot-deep snow in the Gosainkunda Lake area.

 TAAN & Gosaikunda

-Moreover, it was quite a learning experience, talking to our coordinator on the way back.
-We discussed culture, economy, religion and politics, among others.
+Moreover, it was quite a learning experience talking to our coordinator on the way back.
+We discussed culture, economy, religion, and politics, among other things.
 The trek was more pleasant than the previous days; it was mostly downhill.
-We reached Chandanbari at around 2 pm where we had our lunch.
+We reached Chandanbari at around 2 pm, where we had our lunch.
 After some rest and lunch, we started our trip back to Dhunche.
 It was already 7 in the evening when we reached the place.
-We had to get up early to cover the event, and we ended the day with chitchats and a nice dinner before calling it a day.
+We had to get up early to cover the event, and we ended the day with chit-chats and a nice dinner before calling it a day.

 Conclusion